-This magnificent North Jersey estate is part of the 1,000 acre Ringwood State Park and home to the New Jersey Botanical Gardens.
+This magnificent North Jersey estate is part of the 1,000 acre Ringwood State Park; of course, it is also home to the New Jersey Botanical Gardens.
 Skylands has the feel of the legendary home of a king out of a classic fairy tale with its stone walls, fountains and tree lined drive.
 The walls of Skylands were built from stones quarried on the estate.
 The stained glass medallions were imported from Germany and Switzerland.
 The paneling and marble were imported from England and Italy.
 The dark oak study features elaborate carvings of cupids, monsters and dragons taken from a German Renaissance wardrobe.

 Skylands has an intriguing history.
 Around 1891, Francis Lynde Stetson, a famous New York lawyer began buying up the land that would become the estate.
 Stetson built a large Queen Anne Victorian mansion on the property and had Samuel Parsons, who had worked with Frederick Law Olmsted, lay out the grounds for him.
 They created a working farm with 30 outbuildings, a nine-hole golf course, a rose garden, an orchard and thousands of evergreens.